anhminhnguyen3110/DeXy-NFT-Trading-FE/README.md

-# DeXy Platform - NFT Trading
+# DeXy Platform - NFT Trading FrontEnd

 Front-end for DeXy is a platform designed for trading Non-Fungible Tokens (NFTs) using Next.js and Material-UI.
 This README provides an overview of the frontend structure and implementation details.